-The concept itself is built upon the pixel information and megapixel count.
-Both of these aspects will determine your images quality.
+The concept itself is built upon pixel information and megapixel count.
+Both of these aspects will determine the quality of your images.
 The higher amount of pixels in a camera, the better the resolution will be.

 What Does Camera Resolution Mean?

 Camera resolution is one of the foundations of creating a sharp image.
 At the simplest level, you may think that the more pixels used, the better the whole image will become.
 Pixel size will also influence the camera’s ability to handle noise at high ISO.

 Images that contain small amounts of pixels will look jaggy and square-ish.
 They will also become less flexible for photographers who want to crop their images for a better composition.

 Cameras with higher resolutions are always sought after.
 Manufacturers are always racing to produce cameras with higher resolution, although resolution is not always necessary.

 Well, in the world of photography resolution is everything but only to a certain point.

 Photographers that will have their images zoomed in for the many details and are closely observed will surely need a high-resolution image.
 But sometimes you can get away with blowing a 12mp iPhone into a 38ft x 21ft image without making it look pixelated.